-Her latest book, Vincent and Theo: The Van Gogh Brothers, was released in April 2017 by Henry Holt to critical acclaim, including six starred reviews in publications from Booklist to School Library Journal.
-In June 2017, Vincent and Theo won the the Boston Globe-Horn Book Award for Nonfiction and in February 2018, won the Printz and YALSA Awards for excellence in literature for young adults in the ALA Midwinter Awards.
+Deborah Heiligman’s latest book, Vincent and Theo: The Van Gogh Brothers, was released in April 2017 by Henry Holt to critical acclaim, including six starred reviews in publications from Booklist to School Library Journal.
+In June 2017, Vincent and Theo won the the Boston Globe-Horn Book Award for Nonfiction.
+It also won a SCWBI Golden Kite Award, a Cybils Senior High Nonfiction Award, and the 2018 Printz and YALSA Awards for excellence in literature for young adults in the ALA Midwinter Awards.

 Author Photo Credit: Matt PeytonDownload Bio